exercism/ruby/concepts/conditionals/about.md

 The `elsif` statement can be used in conjunction with the if statement.
 The `elsif` statement will be executed if the if branch is not executed and the condition of the elsif statement is truthy.
 Elsif statements can be chained together and the first truthy condition will be executed.
-There can also be an else statement at the end of the if statement which will run if non of the earlier statement has been true.
+There can also be an else statement at the end of the if statement which will run if none of the earlier statements have been true.

 ```ruby
 value = 1